brendt/stitcher.io/src/content/blog/2022-10-25-readonly-classes-in-php-82.md

 ### No default values

-Properties of a readonly class can not have a default value unless you're using promoted properties.
+Properties of a readonly class can not have a default value unless you're using promoted properties:

 ```php
 <hljs keyword>readonly</hljs> class BlogData